 How Does Colorado Define Penetration or Intrusion?

 Sexual intrusion as defined by Colorado law includes any form of intrusion to the victim’s body perpetuated with any form of object that is used to penetrate the genital or anal opening of the victim.
 Although, the courts must find this behavior to have been intended for the purpose of sexual arousal, abuse, and/or gratification.
-This definition does not include intrusion with body parts such as the mouth, tongue, or the penis.
+This definition does not include intrusion with body parts such as the mouth, tongue, or penis.

 Colorado Law Governing Sexual Assault with Use of a Deadly Weapon, Serious Injury, or Gang Rape

 Under very specific and extreme circumstances, Colorado law dictates that rape is a Class 2 felony.
-Specific circumstances that render the rapist with a Class 2 felony, include the perpetrator being assisted by one or more accomplices, the perpetrator being armed with a deadly weapon, looking to be armed with a deadly weapon, or the victim sustains serious bodily injury.
+Specific circumstances that render the rapist with a Class 2 felony, include the perpetrator being assisted by one or more accomplices, the perpetrator is armed with a deadly weapon, looking to be armed with a deadly weapon, or the victim sustains a serious bodily injury.